kingsdigitallab/kdl/frontend/src/themes/machine-learning-ai.md

   image: /assets/images/themes/unsplash-butterfly-ai.jpg
   title: 'A colorful butterfly resting on a branch.
 Credit: Nidia Dias for Visualising AI.'
   description: >
-    An rectangular frame superimposed over the image of a colorful butterfly resting on a branch, surrounded by grass and a gray sky.
+    A rectangular frame superimposed over the image of a colorful butterfly resting on a branch, surrounded by grass and a gray sky.
 ---

 The Artificial Intelligence/Machine Learning research theme focuses on creating